Multinomial method for option pricing under Variance Gamma: The multinomial method

 \subsection{Convergence}

-In this section we show that the multinomial method converges to a compound Poisson process when the time step goes to zero.

-We call a generic jump process (\ref{Levy_Ito_Poisson}), with the same first four cumulants (\ref{VG_cumulants}) of the original VG process (\ref{log_process}), the \emph{approximated VG process} $X^A$.
+We call a generic jump process (\ref{Levy_Ito_Poisson}) with first four cumulants $c_1$,$c_2$,$c_3$,$c_4$ equal to the VG cumulants (\ref{VG_cumulants}), the \emph{approximated process} $X^A$.
 The cumulant generating function of the increment $\Delta X^A$ has the following series representation (see Appendix (\ref{App2})):

-We can check that this expression holds for the VG increments as well, simply by using a Taylor expansion up to the fourth order on the VG Lévy exponent (\ref{Levy_exp_VG}), and adding the addidional drift term $c_1 = b\Delta t =(r+\omega+\theta)\Delta t$. \begin{theorem} The increments of the discrete Markov chain (\ref{Discr_Y}) and the increments of the approximated VG process $X^A$ have the same distribution. \end{theorem} \begin{proof} The idea of the proof is to show that the cumulant generating function of the discrete process (\ref{Discr_Y}) coincides with that of the approximated VG process (\ref{cum_gen_appr}).
+We are interested in the approximation of a VG process with drift (\ref{log_martingale}), therefore we require that $c_1 = \bar b \Delta t = (r+\omega+\theta)\Delta t$. \begin{theorem} The increments of the discrete Markov chain (\ref{Discr_Y}) and the increments of the approximated process $X^A$ have the same distribution by construction. \end{theorem} \begin{proof} The idea of the proof is to show that the cumulant generating function of the discrete process (\ref{Discr_Y}) coincides with that of the approximated process (\ref{cum_gen_appr}).
 We prove it using the moment matching condition (\ref{moment_matching}).

-We can expand in Taylor series up to the fourth order in $u$, and use the moment matching condition (\ref{moment_matching}) to obtain:
+We can expand the exponential function in Taylor series and use the moment matching condition (\ref{moment_matching}) to obtain:

-where $c_0=0$. \end{proof} \begin{Remark} The proof can be easly generalized for a Taylor expansion of order $n$.
-For $n\to \infty$, the approximated VG process converges to the original VG process.
-However the number of branches of the discrete tree goes to infinity as well.
-The five branches we consider are enough to describe the features of the underlying process and, at the same time, keep the numerical problem quite simple. \end{Remark}
+\end{proof} \begin{remark} All the cumulants of $\Delta X^A$ are equal to the cumulants of the Markov chain (\ref{Discr_Y}) by construction, but only the first four are equal to the VG cumulants.
+When all the cumulants $c_i$, for $0 \leq i \leq n$, are equal to the VG cumulants, the approximated process $X^A$ converges to the original VG process for $n \to \infty$.
+To control $n$ cumulants, we need $n+1$ branches.
+Therefore, when the number of cumulants of $\Delta X^A$ equal to those of the VG process goes to infinity, the number of branches have to go to infinity as well.
+We assume that five branches ($L=5$) are enough to describe the features of the underlying process and, at the same time, keep the numerical problem simple. \end{remark}

-\begin{theorem} The distribution of the multinomial tree at time $N$ converges to the distribution of the approximated VG process at time $N$, when $\Delta t \to 0$. \end{theorem} For the proof of this theorem we refer to the proof in Section 4.2 of \cite{YaPr06}.
-They prove that when the $\Delta t \to 0$ the characteristic funcion of the multinomial tree converges to the characteristic function of a Poisson process.
+\begin{theorem} The distribution of the pentanomial tree at time $N$ converges to the distribution of a compound Poisson process at time $N$ with $L=5$ possible jump sizes and activity $\lambda = \frac{3}{2 \bar \kappa N}$, when $\Delta t \to 0$. \end{theorem} For the proof of this theorem we refer to Section 4.2 of \cite{YaPr06}.
+The authors first define the jump sizes and their respective probabilities, and then prove that when $\Delta t \to 0$ the characteristic function of the pentanomial tree converges to the characteristic function of the compound Poisson process.